Changing Plans and Verifying Info for Cost Assistance

 Everything You Need to Know About Changing Plans During ObamaCare’s Open Enrollment Peroid Each Year

 The only time you can change health plans under ObamaCare is during open enrollment or a special enrollment period.
 Verify info or change plans by Dec 15 to ensure you have the right plan and cost assistance starting January 1st.

 Although you can’t change plans outside of the set enrollment periods without having a qualifying life event that qualifies you for special enrollment, you can change the cost assistance amounts you receive at any time (by updating your information on your Marketplace account) as long as your Marketplace plan qualifies for cost assistance.

 More Details on Deadlines to Change Plans or Verify Cost Assistance for New Policy Periods

-If you miss the soft December 15th deadline you can still make changes at any time during open enrollment which ends (for 2014 open enrollment that was February 15th, 2015).
+If you miss the December 15th deadline you can still make changes at any time during open enrollment (in instances where there are extensions for example).
 If you don’t change plans you may be automatically renewed in a similar plan with similar cost assistance.
 If your information has changed you risk getting the incorrect amount of cost assistance and may end up owing money on next years federal income taxes due to premium tax credit repayment limits.
 In most cases you will get a notice letting you know whether your plan will automatically renew or not and whether or not you have to take action.

 Why Would Someone Want to Change Plans